COVID-19 symptoms: Mild to severe and how they progress

 Still not sure?

-If you’re feeling ill and still not sure if you should seek medical care, Rebekah Sensenig, D.O., with Riverside Health System says to trust your instincts.
+If you’re feeling ill and still not sure if you should seek medical care, Rebekah Sensenig, D.O., with Riverside Health says to trust your instincts.

 “It’s true that some of the symptoms we feel when we’re sick are subjective,” Dr. Sensenig says.
 “Perhaps what you would call a bad sore throat, someone else would say is mild.
 But you know your body better than anyone else.”